Are you thinking about starting an artist blog?

 You will be learning as you go along too.

 There is no failing, there is only learning.

-As long as you start your art blog and you are consistent with your efforts you will see the same success I have.
+As long as you start your art blog and are consistent with your efforts, you will see the same success.

-If it was not so successful, all of the large businesses would not waste their time or money on it.
+If content marketing were not so successful, all large businesses would not waste their time or money.

 Keep in mind, the number one reason artist blogs fail is that they do not start.